"Goodbye Portalegre, goodbye Lisbon, goodbye Portugal, goodbye Erasmus, goodbye Erasmus friends, goodbye experience of a lifetime!

 Also a Language Centre offers tailor-made courses and structured courses in different languages and for different target groups.

-Under this admission scheme, international students are those not possessing Portuguese nationality or that of an EU member state, and who have not applied under the general admission procedure organized by DGES, the government body in charge of admission to higher education in Portugal.
+Under this admission scheme, international students are those not possessing Portuguese nationality or that of an EU member state, not having direct relatives of Portuguese nationality, and those who have not applied under the general admission procedure organized by DGES, the government body in charge of admission to higher education in Portugal.

 To apply, students must produce an academic qualification that grants access to higher education in the country of issue.